Tiffany Ann Co.

-Tiffany Ann Co. is a Vietnamese-Canadian drag performer who competed on the fifth season of Canada's Drag Race.
+Tiffany Ann Co. is a Vietnamese-Canadian drag performer who competed on the fifth season of Canada's Drag Race and the first season of Canada's Drag Race All Stars.

 Career

 Tiffany Ann Co. is a drag performer.
-In 2022, she starred in It's Just Drag, alongside Drag Race queens such as Rajah O'Hara and Heidi N Closet at the Commodore Ballroom.
+In 2022, she starred in It's Just Drag, alongside Drag Race queens such as Ra'Jah O'Hara and Heidi N Closet at the Commodore Ballroom.
 In 2023, she performed in Fitness Is Such a Drag outside the Vancouver Art Gallery.
 She competed on the fifth season of Canada's Drag Race (2024).
 On the third episode ("The Slayoffs: Teams Edition"), she was the second contestant to be eliminated from the competition.

 Personal life

 Tiffany Ann Co. is based in Vancouver, having immigrated from Vietnam to Canada.